brownsys/paralegal-osdi-2025-artifact/README.md

 ```

 You should have [`rustup`](https://rustup.rs/) installed on your system, to
-handle the Rust toolchain management.
+handle Rust toolchain management.
 This is necessary because the analyzer
 builds against a specific Rust nightly version (see
 `paralegal/rust-toolchain.toml`).
 For Unix you can run